Tilko/SerDesJavaDataModelGenerator/README.md

 }
 ```

-then you can programmatically modify this java object (with all the benefit brought by the Java type definition and a modern IDE: the auto-completion, type validations, ...)
+Then you can programmatically modify this java object (with all the benefit brought by the Java type definition and a modern IDE: the auto-completion, type validations, ...)
-and finally you can serialize your modify or new OpenApiSpec instance back into a Yaml file (JSON might be possible later) with the following code:
+and finally you can serialize your modified or new OpenApiSpec instance back into a Yaml file (JSON might be possible later) with the following code:

 ```java
 public static void main2(String[] args) throws Exception {